Leverage Objective Information to Identify Interactions Between Opioid Analgesics and Antidepressants

 Aegis has developed its Drug-Drug Interaction (DDI) Testing service to deliver information to healthcare providers about interactions like these and help them make informed treatment decisions for their patients.
-Click here to learn more about the service or contact the Clinical Science team at 877.552.3232 with any additional questions.

 1. Overholser B, Foster D. Opioid Pharmacokinetic Drug-Drug Interactions.
 The American Journal of Managed Care.
 2011;17:S276-S287.